RichiH/vcsh/README.md

 downsides of this approach are the necessary manual steps of cloning and symlinking the individual repositories.

-`vcsh` takes this second approach one step further.
-It expects single-purpose repositories and stores them in a hidden directory (similar to `~/.dotfiles`).
+`vcsh` takes this approach one step further.
+It enables single-purpose repositories and stores them in a hidden directory.
 However, it does not create symbolic links in `$HOME`; it puts the actual files right into `$HOME`.

+As `vcsh` allows you to put an arbitrary number of distinct repositories into your `$HOME`, you will end up with a lot of repositories very quickly.

+To manage both `vcsh` and other repositories, we suggest using [mr](mr). `mr` takes care of pulling in and pushing out new data for a variety of version control systems.

+The last logical step is to maintain all those new repositores with an automated tool instead of tracking them by hand.
-Furthermore, by making use of [mr][mr], it makes it very easy to enable/disable and clone a large number of repositories.
-The use of `mr` is technically optional (see section 4.3), but it will be an integral part of the proposed system that follows.
+This is where `mr` comes in.
+While the use of `mr` is technically optional, but it will be an integral part of the proposed system that follows.

 ## Default Directory Layout